ON THE OLD TESTAMENT

 compassion on Nineveh for the express purpose of condemning it all the

 more, similar to what he did to the pharaoh of Egypt in the days of Moses.

-outright.
+the book of Jonah.
 Note that God never was angry with Jonah or argued with him or

 even considered Him defiant, because Jonah was right about wanting mercy